Skip to main content

 • If there are additional features that suggest a particular diagnosis, consider the following tests:

 • R199 Congenital anomalies of the kidney and urinary tract – familial: This indication should be used if there are clinically significant non-syndromic congenital anomalies of the kidney and urinary tract (CAKUT) and the patient has a first-degree relative with CAKUT or unexplained end-stage renal disease.
 This test uses microarray.
-See ‘Child with an ectopic kidney’.
+See Presentation: Child with an ectopic kidney.

-• R240 Diagnostic testing for known mutation(s): This indication is suitable for those who are clinically affected with renal disease and have a family member with a known pathogenic or likely pathogenic variant.
+• R240 Diagnostic testing for known variant(s): This indication is suitable for those who are clinically affected with renal disease and have a family member with a known pathogenic or likely pathogenic variant.
 In this situation, the laboratory will only test for the known familial variant.

-• R242 Predictive testing for known familial mutation(s): This indication is for a predictive (also known as presymtomatic) test for those who are unaffected but have a relative with a known pathogenic or likely pathogenic variant.
+• R242 Predictive testing for known familial variant(s): This indication is for a predictive (also known as presymtomatic) test for those who are unaffected but have a relative with a known pathogenic or likely pathogenic variant.
 This test requires authorisation from clinical genetics.

-• For tests that do not include WGS), including R199, R240 and R242:
+• For tests that do not include WGS, including R199, R240 and R242:

 Resources